Test Id : MCSRC

 RNA is particularly labile and degrades quickly.
 Rapid preservation of the tumor sample after collection reduces the likelihood of degradation, but sometimes, there are biological factors, such as tumor necrosis, that interfere with obtaining a high-quality RNA specimen despite rapid preservation.

-Point mutations and small deletion-insertion mutations will be detected in the ALK, APC, BAP1, BCOR, BRAF, CDKN2A, CTNNB1, DICER1, EED, EGFR, FGFR4, GNA11, GNA14, GNAQ, GNAS, H3-3A, H3-3B, KIT, MDM2, MED12, MYOD1, NF1, PDGFRA, PDGFRB, PTPRD, ROS1, SMARCB1, SUZ12, TERT-promoter, TP53, and TSC2 genes.
-This test may detect single exon deletions but does not detect multiexon deletions, duplications, or genomic copy number variants.
+Point mutations and small deletion-insertion mutations (delins) will be detected in the ALK, APC, BAP1, BCOR, BRAF, CDKN2A, CTNNB1, DICER1, EED, EGFR, FGFR4, GNA11, GNA14, GNAQ, GNAS, H3-3A, H3-3B, KIT, MDM2, MED12, MYOD1, NF1, PDGFRA, PDGFRB, PTPRD, ROS1, SMARCB1, SUZ12, TERT-promoter, TP53, and TSC2 genes.
+This test may detect single exon deletions but does not detect multi-exon deletions, duplications, larger-scale genomic copy number variants, copy neutral loss of heterozygosity, or epigenetic modifications such as promoter methylation.
+Delins of 1000 bp or less are detectable with at least 50 or more supporting reads.

-Rare polymorphisms may be present that could lead to false-negative or false-positive results.
+Rare variants, or alterations derived from the production of a gene fusion, may be present that could lead to false-negative or false-positive results.

 The presence or absence of a variant or fusion may not be predictive of response to therapy in all patients.